Detailed Junior College Planning Timeline

 • Proceed to create a study plan and a “retake-test-schedule” for your determined best test.

-• You will send your best standardized test score to colleges in the Fall of your 12th grade year.
+• You will send your best standardized test score to colleges in the fall of your 12th grade year.
 A strong score gives you a competitive edge for admissions and scholarships to colleges.

 • Visit the SAT & ACT Guide on our hls.org website for detailed guidance on this.